mw-el/SwissVital/content/en/standorte/04-genf.md

 ---
-date: "2025-01-25"
+date: 2025-01-25
-fullimage: "img/standorte/_genf.webp"
+fullimage: img/standorte/_genf.webp
-image: "img/standorte/genf.webp"
+image: img/standorte/genf.webp
-title: "Geneva"
+title: Geneva
 ---

 In Geneva, the examinations are carried out by our partner.